 MOEBIUSTM takes you through the elemental planes of a colorful Oriental world of fantasy and adventure in search of the Orb of Celestial Harmony.

-AUTODUELTM is a futuristic. fast-paced strategy roleplaying game where the right of way goes to the biggest guns.
+AUTODUELTM is a futuristic, fast-paced strategy roleplaying game where the right of way goes to the biggest guns.

-OGRETM is a strategy game fought on the nuclear battlefield of tomorrow as an inhuman juggernaut Cyber-land battles conventional tank battles conventional
+OGRETM is a strategy game fought on the nuclear battlefield of tomorrow as an inhuman juggernaut Cybertank battles conventional forces.